TobiasPleyer/blog/original_posts/post22.rst

 ############################

 :date: 2017-08-21
-:tags: linux python dependencies install
+:tags: linux, python, dependencies, install
 :category: Programming
 :authors: Tobias Pleyer
 :summary: A reminder to myself about the packages that should be installed before installing Python from source